-A high school diploma or its equivalent will be required in all degree programs and the Phlebotomy CPT I program.
+A high school diploma or its equivalent will be required in all degree and certificate programs.
 Prospective students must provide the applicable documentation.
-Students may also be administered the Wonderlic Exam by an independent proctor to determine the ability to benefit (progress) within the program.
 Prospective students are advised that they must supply complete and accurate information on the Application of Admission.
 Failure to complete documents accurately may result in denial of admission.